 You can also audition a style by actually playing it over the current chord progression of your song.

-The [Play] button will generate arrangement for your song with the currently highlighted style.
-The [Stop] button will stop playback.
+The green arrow button plays your song with the currently highlighted style.
+The black square button stops playback of the song or the audio demo.